medvednikov/v2/tutorials/building-a-simple-web-blog-with-vweb.md

 In this guide we'll build a simple web blog in V.

 The benefits of using V for web:
-- A safe, fast, language with great performance.
+- A safe, fast, language with the development speed of Python and the performance of C.
-- Zero dependencies: everything you need for web development comes with the language.
+- Zero dependencies: everything you need for web development comes with the language in a 1 MB package.
 - Very small resulting binaries: the blog we'll create in this tutorial is about 150 KB.
 - Easy deployments: a single binary file that even  includes the precompiled templates.
+- Runs on the cheapest hardare with minimum footprint: for most apps a $3 instance is enough.

-*Please note that V and Vweb are at a very early stage. *
+*Please note that V and Vweb are at a very early stage and are changing rapidly.*

 ### Installing V